 There are a number of threats which are far less severe in nature but which still require our intervention.

 Begun: c.
 2010 | Status: Improving | CAs affected: All | Damage Type: Reversible

-The special character of Central London varies from place to place, but historically it would have been a mixture of industrial, residential, commercial, and institutional.
-With the boom in the tourist industry, with millions of tourists visiting our conservation areas every year, coupled with the sky-high rents in Central London, a greater number of residential properties are being bought and converted into short-lets and student flats.
-Whilst students reside in a property for at least a number of months and the educational nature of Bloomsbury has been present since the early 1800s, AirBnb and competitors causes great harm to our communities by converting residential properties illegally into holiday properties.
+The special character of Central London varies from place to place, but historically it has been a fine balance of industrial, residential, commercial, and institutional.
+With the boom in the tourist industry and the millions of tourists visiting our conservation areas every year, coupled with the sky-high rents in Central London, a greater number of residential properties are being bought and converted into short-lets and student flats.
+Whilst students reside in a property for at least a number of months and the educational nature of Bloomsbury has been present since the early 1800s, AirBnb and competitors cause great harm to our communities by converting residential properties illegally into holiday properties.
 This is a harmful change to the character of our conservation areas which we are working with Camden to fight.

 Begun: c.2010 | Status: Improving | CAs affected: All | Damage Type: Reversible

-Illegal alterations frequently occur in the conservation areas, and we and the community are the only ones tasked with picking up on them and reporting them to Camden.
-Whilst many alterations do not cause significant harm – such as shopfronts being modified to carry LED lights, etc – some can be significant, such as the replacement of windows and doors with cheap PVC equivalents.
-While each individual alteration does not pose a great threat, the accumulation of many alterations over time can cause irreparable damage to the appearance of a conservation area.
+Illegal alterations frequently occur in our conservation areas, and we and the community are the only ones tasked with picking up on them and reporting them to Camden.
+Whilst many alterations do not cause significant harm – such as shopfronts being modified to carry LED lights – some can be significant, such as the replacement of windows and doors with cheap PVC equivalents.
+While each individual alteration does not pose a great threat, the accumulation of many alterations over time can cause irreparable damage to the appearance and character of a conservation area.
 Coupled with the frequency with which properties now change hands, this threat is classed as moderate.